NCERT Solutions Class 8 Science Chapter 18 – Free PDF Download

 Effects caused by the acid rain:

 a) It destroys the crops.

-b) Harmful for the building especially those made of white marble like the Taj Mahal.
+b) Harmful for the building especially to those made of white marble like the Taj Mahal.

-Among the following gases, which is not a greenhouse gas?
+7. Which of the following is not a greenhouse gas?

-Greenhouse effect is the cause of global warming, i.e. overall increase in the temperature of the Earth.
+The greenhouse effect is the cause of global warming, i.e. overall increase in the temperature of the Earth.
 The greenhouse gases cause the greenhouse effect.
 Examples of greenhouses gases include methane, CO2 and water vapour.
 When solar radiation reaches the Earth, some radiations are absorbed by the Earth and then released back to the atmosphere.
 Greenhouse gases present into the atmosphere trap these radiations and do not allow the heat to leave.
-This helps our planet in keeping itself warm and thus helps in human survival.
-However, an indiscriminate increase for gases can lead to excessive increase in the Earth’s temperature leading to global warming.
+This helps our planet in keeping warm and thus helps in human survival.
+However, an indiscriminate increase in level of greenhouse gases, it can lead to an excessive increase in the Earth’s temperature leading to global warming.

-What are the threats to the beauty of Taj Mahal?
+10. Describe the threat to the beauty of the Taj Mahal.